Event Camera Data Pre-training: Introduction

 With event patches, we are able to learn discriminative event embeddings, \ie, pulling together embeddings from similar event images while pushing away embeddings from dissimilar ones.
-Surprisedly, we find that simply performing metric learning in the event embedding space leads to model collapse, producing over-similar embeddings.
+Surprisingly, we find that simply performing metric learning in the event embedding space leads to model collapse, producing over-similar embeddings.
 The reason comes from the spatial sparsity of event images.
 To solve this problem, we find that embeddings from paired RGB images can be used as a regularizer, and we propose an embedding projection loss to solve the collapse.

 With paired event data and RGB images, we also aim to pull together embeddings from matched pairs.
 This is motivated by the fact that many well pre-trained RGB networks are available, and an event image is less informative than its paired RGB image.
-An RGB network serves as a teacher for an event network.
-We propose a probability distribution alignment loss for the learning.
+Therefore, the RGB network serves as a teacher for our event network, and we propose a probability distribution alignment loss for the learning.

-Our network is trained end-to-end.
-The overall framework is illustrated in Fig. \ref{fig:arch}.
-Our contributions are: \begin{itemize} \item An self-supervised framework for event camera data pre-training.
-The pre-trained model can be transferred to diverse downstream tasks; \item A family of event data augmentations, generating meaningful event images; \item A conditional masking strategy, sampling informative event patches for network training; \item An embedding projection loss, using paired RGB embeddings to regularize event embeddings to avoid model collapse; \item A probability distribution alignment loss for aligning embeddings from paired event and RGB images. \item We achieve state-of-the-art performance in standard event benchmark datasets (\eg, Fig. \ref{fig:overall_comaprision}). \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item A self-supervised framework for event camera data pre-training.
+The pre-trained model can be transferred to diverse downstream tasks; \item A family of event data augmentations, generating meaningful event images; \item A conditional masking strategy, sampling informative event patches for network training; \item An embedding projection loss, using paired RGB embeddings to regularize event embeddings to avoid model collapse; \item A probability distribution alignment loss for aligning embeddings from the paired event and RGB images. \item We achieve state-of-the-art performance in standard event benchmark datasets (\eg, Fig. \ref{fig:overall_comaprision}). \end{itemize}